cef1911/cef1911/README.md

 ![Chris Profile Picture](images/ChrisProfile.PNG)

-I am passionate about Data Science
+I am passionate about Data Science, IT change management, and lifelong learning.

 <!--
 **cef1911/cef1911** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.